Lsyncd Alternative for Real-Time Sync

 1. Error handling and troubleshooting: Scripts can have errors.
 There’s no centralized management or monitoring system to diagnose these.
 Errors are kept in a logfile (lsyncd.log) as they arise.

 2. Conflicting changes: Although rare, conflicts may arise.
 This can happen when the same file is updated on multiple servers at the same time, leading to a conflict that needs to be resolved.
 Lsyncd can be configured to use a conflict resolution strategy, but it can still be a time-consuming and complex process to resolve conflicts.
-By contrast, Resilio Connect provides reliable bidirectional sync and conflict avoidance through priority peers, read-only peers, and file rename direction to both avoid conflicts and preserve data integrity.
+By contrast, Resilio Platform provides reliable bidirectional sync and conflict avoidance through priority peers, read-only peers, and file rename direction to both avoid conflicts and preserve data integrity.

 3. Looping syncs: When multiple servers are synced one- or two-ways, there is a risk of creating an infinite loop of syncs, where the changes are passed around endlessly between the servers.
 This can be hard to diagnose as well as lead to a high load on the servers and affect the performance.
 This can happen if servers are configured to sync with each other, rather than having a master-slave or hub-spoke configuration.